 Founder and Director:

 Tomás Dietz spent his childhood in Port Moresby and then Goulburn, New South Wales.
-Third generation Australian, his known ancestors are Motuan, German, Scottish and English, however his identity is solidly Australian.
+Third generation Australian, his known ancestors are Motuan, German, Scottish and English.

 His study experience in Spain drew up a long list of renowned masters, including Antonio Canales, La China, Ciro, Merche Esmeralda, Belén Fernández, El Guïto, Timo Lozano, María Magdalena, Manolete, Domingo Ortega, Juan Ramírez, and La Tati.
 This profoundly inspiring experience galvanised Tomás, giving him specific and diverse tools to kindle his life-long devotion to the art form and to guarantee the cachet of excellence in his work.